 Miranda Forsyth is an Associate Professor at RegNet and also a Fellow at the Department of Pacific Affairs in the College of Asia and Pacific at ANU.
 The broad focus of Miranda’s research is investigating the possibilities and challenges of the inter-operation of state and non-state justice and regulatory systems.

 You might also like

-By Miranda Forsyth on Power to Persuade
+By Miranda Forsyth

 A pilot program to address gender-based violence (GBV) in Vanuatu has shown promise to engender meaningful attitude and behaviour change.
 So far, the Men’s Behaviour Change (MBC) program has been delivered to about 50 men.
 A preliminary evaluation points to some of the early successes, and possible improvements.

 MBC is a 10-session small group therapy program for perpetrators of violence (either self-identified or selected by community leaders to attend).
 The program aims to assist men to reduce and stop family and domestic violence.
 The sessions address attitudes and behaviours around abuse whilst creating opportunities for men to understand the impact of their violence on their partners and families.
 It also supports men to recognise they can change and have caring, healthy and equal relationships.

 This training has a strong focus of working with men and perpetrators of violence to: 1) accept responsibility for their action; 2) see violence as a choice; and 3) provide practical tools and strategies to change their behaviour.
 A co-designer of the program, Kara Duncan-Hewitt, observed: